 Critique in Nashville Magazine, August 2026 "...As someone who benefits from a lot of context, I always appreciate seeing several works by an artist,... (the) decision to show many works by Nashville favorite Jorge Mendoza jived well for me, connecting his abstract paintings with his Quipus works on handmade paper.
 Mendoza’s work alights something old and dear in the imagination.
 It’s like going back to a very familiar but nearly forgotten story”.
 Erica Ciccarone, 2016.

-This video narrates a brief history of handmade paper and visual art production on my handmade papers made with different fibers and in different techniques.
-Furthermore, it links my Quipus’ works (1980-2024) that inspired friends such as the Arkansass sculptor Hank Kaminsky and the writer Homero Carvalho to compose his poem quipus and the book was published on 2014.
+This video narrates a brief history of handmade paper and visual art production on my handmade papers done with different fibers and in different techniques.
+Furthermore, it links to my Quipus’ works (1980-2025) that inspired friends such as the Arkansass sculptor Hank Kaminsky and the writer Homero Carvalho to compose his poem quipus and the book was published on 2014.

 Sculpture Quipus from Fayetteville,

-Im deeply grateful for the incredible work done by my friend and teacher, who guided me through my transition from the Andes Mountains to the Ozark Mountains in Fayetteville Arkansas back in September 1989.
+Im deeply grateful for the fabulous work done by Hank, my friend and teacher, who guided me through my transition from the Andes Mountains to the Ozark Mountains in Fayetteville Arkansas back in September 1989.

-Later on during 2024, we’d traveled to the Chinchay-Suyu and the center of the world in Ecuador/Quito.
-After this, we've traveled to the Anti Suyu (Qosqo/Cuzco) Perú, and visited Saksaywaman and Machu Picchu.
+Later on during 2024, we’d traveled to the Chinchay-Suyu, the worlds center of the world in Ecuador/Quito.
+My wife and me, continued our travel and visited the Anti Suyu (Qosqo/Cuzco) Perú, and visited Saksaywaman and Machu Picchu.
+That was a magic travel!

 ...
 Now the years are rolling by me